 The Rule of Thumb

-Time and temperature are two indicators of doneness, but if you don’t have a thermometer (you really should get one, if that’s the case) or a watch, you can usually tell by touching the burger patties to see where the meat is at.
+Time and temperature are two indicators of doneness, but if you don’t have a thermometer (and you really should get one, if that’s the case) or a watch, you can usually tell by touching the burger patties to see where the meat is at on the doneness scale.

 Open up your hand and relax the fist you’ve made because you’re stressed about whether or not to eat a medium rare burger.

 Then, take your index finger from your opposite hand and touch that big wad of flesh at the base of your thumb.
 Feel how squishy that is?
 Well, that’s what raw ground beef should feel like when you press it in the center.